 There are multiple ways of entering the game localization industry, and one of the most common ones is by working with agencies who are specialized in this particular niche.
 I have compiled a list of some of the well-known ones to help you in your research.
 Read more to see the full list!

-For this second edition of Between the Lines, we’ll be diving deep into German localization with a veteran of the industry: Lisa Schuchardt!
+For this third edition of Between the Lines, we’ll be looking into Spanish (EU) localization and Project Management with Carlos Gómez, Project Manager and Translator.